hackforla/access-the-data/.github/ISSUE_TEMPLATE/offboard-pm.md

 ---

 ### Overview
-We need to offboard [PM NAME] onto the project.
+We need to offboard [PM NAME] from the project.

 ### Onboard Checklist
 - [ ] Remove from access-the-data-leads Slack channel (may need to ask them to leave if you do not have Slack admin privileges)